aduros/wasm4/site/docs/tutorials/snake/goal.md

 sidebar_label: Inspiration & Goal
 ---

-# Inspiration
+# Inspiration and Goals

 Snake is a simple game.
-You can be implement it in pretty much any language or engine.
+You can implement it in pretty any language or engine.
 It also allows for real-time user interaction and is a challenging game in itself.

-# Goals
+## Goals

 And the end of the tutorial, you will have a working version of snake.
 You can expand on it and make your very own version along the way.